What is Ratified Contract: Everything You Need to Know

 In this situation, you can avoid confusion by ensuring the contract is as clear as possible.
 Vague or confusing contracts, those with open or misleading terms, and those made verbally are not considered legally binding.
 If you need to add language to a standard contract, use simple terms rather than legal jargon.
 Most real estate contracts can be delivered and accepted by the agent on behalf of the buyer and seller.

 If you need help with contract ratification, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.